kevinrue/GOexpress-original/README.md

 the dataset based on the ability of their associated genes to cluster samples according to a predefined grouping factor.
-It also returns the table used to map genes to GO terms, the table summarising the one-way ANOVA results for each gene, and finally the predefined grouping factor used for ANOVA.
+It also returns the table used to map genes to GO terms, the table summarising the one-way ANOVA results for each gene, and finally the specified grouping factor used for ANOVA.
 Genes annotated to a GO term but absent from the expression dataset are ignored.